ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup-42.markdown

 ####Encrypting a Snapshot

-As explained in the [overview](../../../../client-api/operations/maintenance/backup/overview#encryption), a Snapshot is **automatically** encrypted if the database is encrypted and unencrypted if the database is not.
+As explained in the [overview](../../../../client-api/operations/maintenance/backup/overview#encryption), a Snapshot is a duplication of the database files.
+Therefore the snapshot of an encrypted database is encrypted as well, and the snapshot of an unencrypted database is not encrypted.
-So assuming your database is encrypted, use a periodic-backup task to create snapshots [as you normally do](../../../../client-api/operations/maintenance/backup/backup#backup-types).
+Therefore, assuming your database is encrypted, use a periodic-backup task to create snapshots [as you normally do](../../../../client-api/operations/maintenance/backup/backup#backup-types).
 The created Snapshot file **will** be encrypted.

 ---